 Working smarter also means taking time away and organizing time more effectively.
 A typical response to work overload is to work longer or harder to help make the situation "get better" [18].
 However, this approach will only exacerbate stress and burnout, not relieve it.
-The need to take some time away from work must be especially emphasized to nurses, most of whom do not routinely take breaks; in one survey, 37% of nurses said they "usually" took time for a meal and 24% said they "usually" took a break during their shift [92].
-Other studies have shown that appropriate breaks are least likely among nurses working the longest hours, and that nurses are usually not completely free of patient care responsibilities during breaks for rest or meals [97].
-Rest breaks are particularly important for nurses working the night shift, to relieve symptoms of fatigue, which can be detrimental to both nurses' well-being and patient safety [97].
-Taking some time away from work-even if only a few minutes at a time-to stretch, take a walk, make a personal phone call, read, meditate, or just sit and relax can help nurses "recharge" and will improve performance and increase productivity more effectively than working continuously [1; 24].
+The need to take some time away from work must be especially emphasized to nurses, most of whom do not routinely take breaks or do not take effective breaks.
+One study showed that appropriate breaks were least likely among nurses working the longest hours, and that approximately 60% of nurses are usually not completely free of patient care responsibilities during breaks for rest or meals [93].
+Rest breaks are particularly important for nurses working the night shift, to relieve symptoms of fatigue, which can be detrimental to both nurses' well-being and patient safety [6; 97].
+Taking some time away from work-even if only a few minutes at a time-to stretch, take a walk, make a personal phone call, read, meditate, or just sit and relax can help nurses "recharge" and will improve performance and increase productivity more effectively than working continuously [1].
 Facilities must help ensure that nurses take breaks and meals appropriately, as will be discussed later.
-Other time management techniques include scheduling a block of unplugged, uninterrupted time (no phones, pagers, or e-mails) to complete paperwork more efficiently, creating "to do" lists to maintain control over tasks, and increasing organizational skills [1; 134].
+Other time management techniques include scheduling a block of unplugged, uninterrupted time (no phones, pagers, or e-mails) to complete paperwork more efficiently, creating "to do" lists to maintain control over tasks, and increasing organizational skills [1; 104].